 How to Improve Change Lead Time and Cycle Time

-LinearB Labs research study showed that the average cycle time for the dev teams studied was 6 days + 5 hours, but elite scrum teams have a cycle time of less than 48 hours.
+Research showed that the average cycle time for the dev teams was 6 days and 5 hours, but elite scrum teams have a cycle time of less than 48 hours.

 Here are some ways to improve this metric, and it turn, improve change lead time: